The Complete Guide to Recurring Reminders

 Setting up recurring reminders in ReminderPro

 ReminderPro supports all of these patterns and more.
 When creating a reminder, you choose the recurrence type and customize it to match your exact schedule.
-Want a reminder every day at 8 AM and 8 PM?
-Set it to 'twice daily.'
-Need to be reminded on the 15th and 30th of each month?
-Create two monthly reminders.
-Need a reminder every 10 days?
-Use the custom interval option.

 Best practices for recurring reminders